retrocomputacion/retrobbs/readme.md

 ---
 # 1.3 The *TML* language

-Introduced in v0.50, *TML*, stading for *Turbo Markup Language* is a markup and scripting language inspired by the type-in program listings in magazines from the 1980's.
+Introduced in v0.50, *TML*, standing for *Turbo Markup Language* is a markup and scripting language inspired by the type-in program listings in magazines from the 1980s.
 The language's goal is to allow the description of control codes and other platform specific characteristics in plain text.
 With the added power of allowing the access of internal BBS functions and plugins.
 Read the [dedicated documentation](docs/tml.md) for more info.